Save time and ramp up teams faster with the LMS powered by AI.

 It’s unproductive for everyone involved if a new hire sits around or constantly pings someone for their next task.
 Our Director of Enablement, Stephanie Middaugh, advises, “almost over schedule them and give them a guiding path, so they know where to go instead of just flailing in the middle of the new-hire ocean.”

 Middaugh likes to document meetings, training, and downtime every day of the week.
 It serves as a checklist that new hires should be completing every day or every week.
-“Even if you don’t have it mapped out, give new hires a list of topics: where to go, how to find the information, or who to talk to to find the information.
+“Even if you don’t have it mapped out, give new hires a list of topics: where to go, how to find the information, or who to talk to find the information.
 It can live anywhere but make sure they know what they could and should be doing during onboarding.”

 4. Use Blended Learning